Skip to main content

 };

-• First, that the URI can be built up dynamically.
+• The URI can be built up dynamically

-Finally, here's gif animation that shows the import process.
-In the Chrome window you can see the MarkLogic query console, a nice interface for viewing the contents of your database:
+Here’s a gif showing the import process.
+The Chrome window shows the MarkLogic query console, a handy interface for viewing your database contents:

-In the next article in this series, we will look at how the data is being served from the database via Node.js and ExpressJS.
+In the next article, we’ll look at how the data gets served from the database via Node.js and ExpressJS.
 Stay tuned!